jjfrackowiak/RShiny-Time-Series-Forecasting/README.md

 including diagnostic plots, plotted forecast and model performance measures. <br/>

 We are also providing with exemplary data files containing stock quotations, which <br/>
-can loaded to the dashboard as any other data in daily frequency. <br/>
+can be loaded to the dashboard as any other data in daily frequency. <br/>

 <b>Authors</b> <br/>
 Antoni Piotrowski <br/>